zetavg/chromium-website/site/updates/chips/index.md

 ## Origin Trial

+**The following only applies to Chrome version 103 or later.**

-If you are interested in participating in the CHIPS origin trial, then you need to include the `Origin-Trial` header in each HTTP response with a valid token.
+If you are interested in participating in the CHIPS origin trial, then you need to include the `Origin-Trial` header with a valid token in any HTTP response that also includes a `Set-Cookie` header with the `Partitioned` attribute.

-You must also send the `Accept-CH: Sec-CH-Partitioned-Cookies` header in each HTTP response as well.
+The `Set-Cookie` header does NOT have to result in a valid cookie.

-If you have successfully opted into the origin trial, subsequent requests from the Chrome client will include the `Sec-CH-Partitioned-Cookies: ?1` request header until the current session is ended.
+If you have successfully opted into the origin trial AND have set a partitioned cookie, then subsequent requests from the Chrome client will include the `Sec-CH-Partitioned-Cookies: ?0` whenever the partitioned cookie is included in the `Cookie` header.

-If you store persistent partitioned cookies then you will receive the `Sec-CH-Partitioned-Cookies: ?0` request header for the first request to the cookies' origin.
+Responses which do not include a `Set-Cookie` header with `Partitioned` will not impact a site's origin trial participation status.

-**Not all Chrome clients using versions 100-102 will be in the trial.**
+**Not all Chrome clients will be in the trial.**
 **If the client does not send the Sec-CH-Partitioned-Cookies header, then partitioned cookies are not enabled.**

-If you do not respond with a valid token in the `Origin-Trial` header and `Accept-CH: Partitioned-Cookies`, then the partitioned cookies on the machine will be converted to unpartitioned cookies.

 You can register your site for the origin trial [here](https://developer.chrome.com/origintrials/#/view_trial/1239615797433729025).

-**The origin trial is only available in Chrome versions 100-102.**
+**The origin trial is only available in Chrome versions 103-105.**

 ### Example usage